Tips to Avoid an Ant Infestation

 When visitors from out of town escape to their winter home and the warmth of Florida, they often expect to have a few guests.
 They prefer the human kind, but often pests may also arrive in the form of ants.
 Homes in Florida tend to see an influx of ghost ants and white-footed ants at this time of year.
 Both of these pests come indoors in search of food and water, which are plentiful when people return to their winter homes.
-Massey Services wants homeowners to know the facts about these small, but annoying pests.
+Massey Services wants homeowners to know the facts about these kinds of ant infestations.

 Ghost ant colonies can run into the thousands, and while they nest mainly outside in plant materials near a home’s foundation, they can form colonies indoors in wall voids, behind cabinetry and in any dark places.
 You may find them in your kitchen or bathroom.
 White-footed ants nest in decaying plant materials, such as palms, leaf litter and hollow plant stems, but they may also set up colonies in wall voids and under attic insulation.